The domain

 les parcelles du domaine Boxlersur plan

-Anne and Pierre, line of Justin, have vinified the estate’s wines since the 1980 vintage.
+Since the 1980 vintage, Anne and Pierre, descendants of Justin, have vinified the estate’s wines with passion, accompanying its evolution and transformations over the decades.

 The village was known as Morswilre from 1148, a name appearing in a papal bull.
 Later, in the 16th century, the town was renamed Niedermorschwihr in order to distinguish it from Obermorschwihr which is near Eguisheim.